xyproto/gionice/README.md

 By using `iotop` it's easy to check that the process PRIO is now `idle`.

+See the `cmd/supernice` example for how to make a Go program have a lower priority both when it comes to I/O and CPU.

 ## General info

 * Version: 1.3.0